 Speak to members of skeptical organizations about belief in the reality of a human soul, and you sometimes encounter a response as fanatical and unfounded as that of rabid believers.
 Many will simply state, “I don’t believe in a human soul!”

-If skeptics and believers alike state their disbelief or belief in a human soul with these properties, then they have the beginning of a sensible argument, instead of a clash of two systems of thought each based upon a vague, nebulous, and unspecified belief.
+If skeptics and believers alike state their disbelief or belief in a human soul with these properties, then they have the beginning of a sensible discussion, instead of a clash of two systems of thought each based upon a vague, nebulous, and unspecified (dis-)belief in “SOMETHING” rather than a systematic analysis of their belief or disbelief.
+Interested persons can download this free ebook in “PDF” format by pressing the download button below.